adamsilver/fdpb/07-a-filter-form.md

 > ‘Use checkboxes and radio buttons only to change settings, not as action buttons’ — Jakob Nielsen

-The styling of native chec	kboxes (and radio buttons) differs greatly across various operating systems and devices[^gdspost].
+The styling of native checkboxes (and radio buttons) differs greatly across various operating systems and devices[^gdspost].
 Therefore, a pseudo, CSS-styled version is always going to look different to the expected native version users are accustomed to on their browser.

 ![Native styling differs](.)